cgxarrie/FluStMac/README.md

 # FluStMac - Fluent State Machine
-A Fluent finite state machine

-Provides an easy to configure and use state mahine base class
+A Fluent finite state machine wich provides an easy to configure and use state mahine base class

 ## Features
 - Fluent addition of transitions